TaraJura/YT-python-downloader/README.md

-# download video from YT
+# Download video from YT

 # Requirements